-- 1) Pick a historical topic you have previously discussed in class.
-(I.E. Abolition) - 2) Make a list on the board off all the perspectives involved in this topic.
-(President Abraham Lincoln, soldier in the Union army, soldier in the Confederate army, plantation owner, freed slave, businessman from New England, elderly slave, etc.) - 3) Assign each student a perspective. - 4) The students must write a 5+ sentence monologue (like a speech or a story) from that character's perspective.
+1) Pick a historical topic you have previously discussed in class.
+(I.E. The creation of the Bill of Rights)

+2) Make a list on the board off all the perspectives involved in this topic. (authors of the Bill of Rights, loyalists to Great Britain, businessman from New England, young mother moving to the U.S. with her children from a country ruled by a dictator, etc.)

+3) Assign each student a perspective.

+4) The students must write a 5+ sentence monologue (like a speech or a story) from that character's perspective.
 In that monologue, they should focus on answering these questions: "What is your character doing or where is your character?
 What is your character afraid of?
 What does your character want to happen?"
-These questions give the monologue a complete arc: context, conflict, and resolution. - 5) All students should hand the monologues in.
-You can either use them as written assessments or have the students get up and perform/read them out loud. - 6) Collecting all the monologues and then handing them out to a student who did not write the monologue.
+These questions give the monologue a complete arc: context, conflict, and resolution.

+5) All students should hand the monologues in.
+You can either use them as written assessments or have the students get up and perform/read them out loud.

+6) Collecting all the monologues and then handing them out to a student who did not write the monologue.
 The students should then read the monologue, become familiar with it, find a way to empathize with it, and then read it out loud in front of the class.
-You can use the performance as an opportunity to juxtapose two related perspectives such as having a Union soldier perform right after a Confederate soldier.
+You can use the performance as an opportunity to juxtapose two related perspectives such as an author of the Bill of Rights and a loyalist to Great Britain perform against each other.